tweedegolf/file-bundle/README.md

 ## Flow

 This project uses Flow type-checker; you can find the flow types in the folder `./types`.
 The `.flowconfig` is in the root folder.

+## Internationalization

+The interface supports internationalization by using [i18next](https://www.i18next.com/).
+Currently the project has translations for English and Dutch; you can find the translation files in `./src/js/locales`.
+You can use these files as a starting point for your own translation.
+Don't forget to import your translation file at the top of `./src/js/util/i18n.js`.

 ## Compiling javascript and scss